 I should take a moment to point out that I don’t really recommend being a Jean Calvin groupie.
 I’m quite sure he would not have approved of such a thing.

 As with many churches in Geneva, this used to be a Catholic church, but after the Reformation it was turned into a Protestant church.
 Because of this, all the decorative elements were removed from the interior.
+I guess they wanted people to feel bad about themselves in church?

 This is the thing about some Protestants I don’t really understand.
 Is there something about the religion that forbids pretty things?
 I get not building expensive churches and using that money to feed the poor instead, but isn’t throwing away rood screens and gold leaf wasteful?
 And now all you’re left with is a church people are less excited to visit.